 How To Disable Comments on WordPress Posts

 Including a comments section in your WordPress blog can present a useful way to encourage reader interaction and enhance engagement.
-However, your site may not always benefit from having a comments section.
-This is particularly the case if your website is for a business where conversation isn’t necessarily conducive to turnover, or where spam is rampant.
+However, your WordPress site may not always benefit from having a comments section.
+This is particularly the case if your WordPress website is for a business where conversation isn’t necessarily conducive to turnover, or where spam is rampant.

 In this article, we’ll discuss the reasons you may want to consider disabling comments.
 We’ll then show you how to disable comments on WordPress posts – both manually, and with the help of plugins.
 Let’s get started!

 There are myriad reasons you may want to consider disabling comments on your WordPress posts.
 These include:

 - You spend too much time on comment moderation.

 - There are more spam comments than those related to actual discussion.

 Fortunately, setting WordPress to disable comments is extremely easy.